Doppelganger: A Trip into the Mirror World: Reception

 Doppelganger was positively received by critics.
 Kirkus Reviews described the prose as being "tight and urgent, almost breathless" and praised Klein's blend of cultural criticism and biographical research into Wolf's life.
-The New Republic published a positive review, describing the story of Klein and Wolf's mistaken identities as being riveting and praising the book for explaining "how so many people have...broken with conventional left-right political affiliations and shared understandings of reality".
+The New Republic published a positive review, describing the story of Klein and Wolf's mistaken identities as being riveting and praising the book for explaining "how so many people have ... broken with conventional left-right political affiliations and shared understandings of reality".
 The Evening Standard was also positive, saying that Klein wrote with lucidity and noting that the book was much more personal than Klein's earlier work.
 The Los Angeles Times praised the book for tying its disparate concepts together, describing it as "both timely and timeless".
 William Davies, writing in The Guardian, praised Klein's analysis of conspiracy theories and the book's attempt to understand and empathize with conspiracy theorists.
 The New York Times Michelle Goldberg wrote that no text "better captures the berserk period we're living through", while Katie Roiphe positively described Klein's hopeful tone.

 The Irish Independent praised the book for its personal moments but criticized its breadth, writing that "the scope is so wide-ranging that, at times, the reader can wonder how everything is linked."
 The Washington Post criticized the book's argument that leftists ought to reconsider their approaches to conflict, language, and identity politics, writing that "it's the only argument in the book not bolstered by specifics".
 New York magazine was also somewhat critical, with Jacob Bacharach writing that the book did not substantially engage with the doppelgänger concept, instead using it as a jumping-off point to a range of different topics.
-The result, according to Bacharach, was that too many concepts seemed to fit into Klein's framework, without sufficient analysis to justify their inclusion.
+According to Bacharach, the result was that too many concepts seemed to fit into Klein's framework, without sufficient analysis to justify their inclusion.

-It debuted at number eight on the New York Times Best Seller list for hardcover nonfiction works.

-On June 13, 2024, Doppelganger won Klein the inaugural Women's Prize for Non-Fiction.
+Doppelganger debuted at number eight on the New York Times Best Seller list for hardcover nonfiction works.
+On June 13, 2024, it won Klein the inaugural Women's Prize for Non-Fiction.